MIGG-NTU/MIG_Docs/source/resources-ntu/spms-network/index.rst

 Access intranet via wired connection
 ------------------------------------
 To access intranet via wired connection, need to config authentication method to be PEAP.
-Here is a `document <https://www.virtualizationhowto.com/2018/12/configure-windows-10-for-802-1x-user-authentication/>`_ (in Chinese).
+Here is a `document <https://www.virtualizationhowto.com/2018/12/configure-windows-10-for-802-1x-user-authentication/>`_.